Some of you are going to hate me for this.

 First up is the email marketing service itself.
-I use GetResponse.
-I’ve used both Aweber and GetResponse and prefer GetResponse because it’s easier to work with and has more features that I actually use.
-If you aren’t already using a paid email service, I recommend signing up for their free 30 day trial.
+I use ActiveCampaign.
+I’ve used both Aweber and GetResponse as well and prefer ActiveCampaign because it’s easier to work with and has way more features that I actually use.
+If you aren’t already using a paid email service, I recommend signing up for their free trial.

-GetResponse offers its own built in pop-up forms, but I didn’t have the time or the patience to make them look good.
+ActiveCampaign offers its own built in forms, but I didn’t have the time or the patience to make them look good.
 I chose to invest some money into a pop-up tool called Pippity, and have been pleased with the results so far.